Contact Us : 800.874.5346 International: +1 352.375.0772

 2 hours long

-The IIA conducts regular studies to find out the scope of work CIAs are expected to perform.
-It then develops the CIA Exam Syllabus, which details what candidates are expected to know (and how well they’re expected to know it).
+The The Institute of Internal Auditors® (IIA®) regularly conducts studies in professional environments to understand the responsibilities and expectations of CIAs.
+This research then informs the CIA exam syllabus, which details what candidates are expected to know, and how well they’re expected to know it.

-Each CIA exam part consists of high-level categories called “domains.”
-These domains are divided into subdomains that contain an objective and cognitive level that candidates must perform at in order to pass the CIA exam.
+Each CIA exam part consists of high-level categories (called “domains” in the 2019 syllabus and “sections” in the 2025 syllabus).
+These categories are divided into subcategories that contain detailed objectives that candidates must perform to pass the CIA exam.

-There are two cognitive proficiency levels tested on the CIA exam:
+There are two cognitive proficiency levels tested on the version of the CIA exam using the 2019 syllabus:

 • Basic — Tests memory and comprehension